 People in the past stuck to eating simple meals like chapatis, rice, lentils, corn, and bajara (pearl millet).
-Because they were unaware of modern culinary techniques, there was little advancement in eating habits.
-But as time went on, humankind began to seek a wider range of food types, tastes, and quality ((Hassan, 2021).
+Because they were unaware of modern culinary techniques, there was little advancement in eating habits. with the passage of time, humankind began to seek a wider range of food types, tastes, and quality ((Hassan, 2021).
 Consequently, the baking sector was born.
 The food processing industry in India is dominated by the bread sector, which has enormous growth potential.
-Approximately 1.3 million tonnes of bakery products are produced by more than 2,000 organized or semi-organized bakeries in India, while 10,00,000 small-scale unorganized bakeries produce 1.7 million tonnes.
+Approximately 1.3 million tonnes of bakery products are produced by more than 2,000 organized or semi-organized bakeries in India, while 10,00,000 small-scale unorganized bakeries produce 1.7 million tones of bakery products.
 With 80% of the market, bread and biscuits are the most popular bakery products (Bijlwan et al., 2019).
 Unsurprisingly, India is the world's second-largest biscuit maker, right after the United States.
 In the processed food industry, the bread sector has emerged as the third highest revenue-generating industry.
 In 2015, the industry's market size was projected to be valued at US\$7 (Martins et al., 2017b).
 Cake is a new bakery product compared to the others.
-It was earlier famous in the Western countries but now becoming popular in other parts of the world too.
+It was earlier famous in the Western countries but now becoming popular in other parts of the world.
 It is a perishable product made of wheat flour, cream, gel, sugar and milk.
 It is of two types viz egg cakes and fruit cakes (F., 2019).

-The food sector places a lot of importance on the production of bakery goods.
-Customers now have more options for bakery products because of the large selection of products that are being produced at a faster rate ((Hui Y. H., 2008)The bread sector offers a wide variety of baked goods, which gives consumers more options.
+The food sector has attained high position in the production of bakery goods.
+Customers now have more options for bakery products because of the large selection of products that are being produced at a faster rate ((Hui Y. H., 2008).
+The bread sector offers a wide variety of baked goods, which gives consumers a wide range.
 As a result, the industry has an incentive to innovate and fortify its products in order to appeal to consumers who are health-conscious.
-Most people consume items based on cereals on a daily basis, while bakery products are the most popular foods consumed overall (Edwards, 2007).
+Most people consume items which are drived from cereals on a daily basis, while bakery products are the most popular foods consumed overall (Edwards, 2007).
 The food business has so turned its attention to improving the nutritional content of these goods.
 Encouraging bakery items to be healthier is the current trend (F., 2019).
 The food sector has seen significant transformation in the last several decades, primarily as a result of the creation and application of new technologies to satisfy the increasing expectations of consumers for convenience goods (Alashbayeva et al., 2021).
-More and more legume flours are used in the production of bread goods high in protein.
-Legumes' proteins have a balanced amino acid composition and offer nutritional advantages (al., 1997) are therefore the best components to enhance the nutritious qualities of baked goods (Koubaier et al., 2015).
+More and more legume flours is being used for bread production with high protein contents.
+Legumes' proteins have a balanced amino acid composition and offer nutritional advantages (al., 1997) are therefore the best components to enhance the nutritious qualities of baked items (Koubaier et al., 2015).

-Due to various health issues linked to wheat flour consumption, such as diabetes, coronary heart disease, and celiac disease, the current trend in nutrition is the consumption of functional foods, or "foods that not only supply basic nutrients but also help to prevent certain diseases (WHO/FAO, 2003).
+Due to various health issues linked to wheat flour consumption, such as diabetes, coronary heart disease, and celiac disease, the current trend in nutrition is the consumption of functional foods, or "foods which not only supply basic nutrients but also help to prevent certain diseases (WHO/FAO, 2003).